wpswings/wallet-system-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 2.7.5 - Released on 24 March 2026 =
+= 2.7.6 - Released on 17 April 2026 =
-* New: Compatibility with latest wp [6.9.4] and wc [10.6.1]
+* New: Compatibility with latest wp [6.9] and wc [10.7]
-* Fix: Addition KYC tab in wallet short code
+* Fix: Vulnerability and security related issue fixes